 v4.
 The teaching was certainly not in error, as the missionaries presented a message entrusted to them by God.
 It was certainly not for immoral purposes, because both the mission and the message was approved by God.
 It was certainly not a marketing ploy, a trick, for it aimed to please God, not the people.
 God sees all things, for nothing in the inner life of a person is hidden from him, so if the mission was performed for other than the best of reasons, the Lord would know.

-v12.
-The missioners were into "encouraging" (directing), "comforting" (giving cheer and inspiration) and "urging" (stirring the Thessalonians up to good works).
-All this was directed toward one end, that the members of this new church might live lives worthy of the Lord, worthy of the one who bids them forward toward the splendor of His kingdom.
+v10-12.
+In these final verses, Paul calls on his readers to recognize the positive features of the mission.
+It could only be said that the missionaries were upright in conduct - holy, righteous and blameless.
+They had acted in a caring way toward the new church and were "encouraging" (directing), "comforting" (giving cheer and inspiration) and "urging" (stirring the Thessalonians up to good works).
+All this was directed toward one end, that the members of this new church might live lives worthy of the Lord, worthy of the one who bids them to share in the splendor of His kingdom.

 i] Encouragement, in the sense of directing, showing the way.
 Christian ministry, whether by an ordained person, full-time professional, or an unpaid member of the congregation, involves being a signpost both by the things we say and by the things we do.
-Discipleship is a difficult business and therefore, we need a clear understanding of the Lord's mind when it comes to the matters of life.
+Discipleship is a difficult business and therefore we need a clear understanding of the Lord's mind when it comes to the matters of life.

 1. What do you think has prompted Paul to write these words?